International Football Association Board: Operations

+Membership

-IFAB is made up of representatives from each of the United Kingdom's pioneering football associations—England's Football Association (The FA), the Scottish Football Association (SFA), the Football Association of Wales (FAW) and Northern Ireland's Irish Football Association (IFA)—and the Fédération Internationale de Football Association (FIFA, the International Association Football Federation), the international governing body for football.
+The IFAB is made up of representatives from England's Football Association (The FA), the Scottish Football Association (SFA), the Football Association of Wales (FAW) and Northern Ireland's Irish Football Association (IFA)—and the Fédération Internationale de Football Association (FIFA, the International Federation of Association Football), the international governing body for football.
 Each British association has one vote and FIFA has four.
 IFAB deliberations must be approved by three-quarters of the vote, or at least six of the eight votes.
 Thus, FIFA's approval is necessary for any IFAB decision, but FIFA alone cannot change the Laws of the Game—they need to be agreed by at least two of the UK members.
 As of 2016, all members must be present for a binding vote to proceed.

+Meetings of the board

 The Board meets twice a year, once to decide on possible changes to the rules governing the game of Football (the Annual General Meeting (AGM)) and once to deliberate on its internal affairs (the Annual Business Meeting (ABM)).
 In FIFA World Cup years, the AGM is held at FIFA's offices; otherwise, it rotates between Northern Ireland, Wales, England and Scotland in that order.
 Four weeks before the AGM, the member associations must send their written proposals to the secretary of the host association.
 FIFA then prints a list of suggestions that are distributed to all other associations for examination.
 The AGM is held either in February or March and the ABM is held between September and October.
 In cases of necessity, the Board can meet in a Special Meeting in addition to the two ordinary annual meetings.
-As of December 2012, the last Special Meeting was hosted by FIFA in Zurich on 5 July 2012.
+As of December 2012, the last Special Meeting was hosted by FIFA in Zürich on 5 July 2012.

 The decisions of each year's Annual General Meeting of the Board regarding changes to the Laws of the Game enter into force from 1 July (and are binding on FIFA and on the other members of the Board, and, given that FIFA's Statutes establish that FIFA and its member associations and affiliates adhere to the Laws of the Game laid down by IFAB, those changes bind also FIFA's other member associations, FIFA's continental confederations of member associations, and the subnational entities of the national associations) but confederations, member associations and other bodies whose current season has not ended by 1 July may delay the introduction of the adopted alterations to the Laws of the Game in their competitions until the beginning of their next season.
 As well as permanent changes to the Laws, IFAB also authorises trials of potential amendments.